carrickkv2/commerce/Steps.md

 This means that watchlist should relate to the user field in a way.
 So that we can either get the username or user id

+foreign key as string

+bids should be deleted when a listing is deleted.
+So bids should be tired to lisitngs.